-Feedback was received during the year on several matters including decisions made by BOSSI, the charging of credit card processing fees and the reliance on digital communication in preference to sending hard copy letters.
+Feedback was received during the year on several matters including decisions made by BOSSI, regulatory requirements and conditions of registration.
 All feedback was reviewed by BOSSI and taken into consideration as part of our continual improvement objectives.

 Research and development